pubino/share-and-tell/README.md

 - Traverse a directory tree up to a configurable depth (default `3`).
 - Record folders that meet a configurable importance threshold measured by the number of files (default `3`).
 - Produce JSON, HTML, and CSV outputs with folder metadata and editable comment fields.
-- Optional pre-population of comments from a JSON mapping.
+- Optional pre-population of comments from a JSON mapping or existing output files.
+- Preserve comments from previous scans when regenerating reports.
 - Docker image and `docker-compose` configuration for read-only execution against a shared path.
 - Cross-platform Electron desktop app with a polished UI for choosing folders, options, and export destinations.